 Although a modular home is manufactured, it’s not the same thing as a “manufactured,” or “mobile,” home.
-According to the U.S. Department of Housing and Urban Development (HUD), modular homes are built to the same local, county and state building codes as site-built homes.
-Manufactured homes, on the other hand, are constructed according to HUD code.
+According to the U.S. Department of Housing and Urban Development (HUD), modular homes are built to the same local, county, and state building codes as site-built homes.
+Manufactured homes, on the other hand, are constructed according to the federal HUD Code.
 HUD requires that a manufactured home be built on a permanent chassis rather than on a foundation.

 Financing a modular home is the same as financing a site-built new construction.
 The mortgage loan begins as a construction loan to be disbursed in several “draws” as construction progresses to predetermined milestones.
 For example, the first draw might be made after the land has been excavated, and the next after the foundation is in.
 The work must be inspected at each stage.
 Once it has been determined that the work has been completed properly, the buyer is asked to sign off on the payment so that the next phase of construction may begin.
 Once all the construction-loan money has been disbursed and the buyer takes possession, the loan converts to a standard mortgage loan.

-The primary benefit of modular construction over site-built is that modular has more stringent quality control.
+The primary benefits of modular construction over site-built is that modular has more stringent quality control.
 Every component of every home is manufactured in precisely the same way each time, and results of every process are inspected numerous times before the home leaves the factory.
-In addition, factory construction makes weather a nonissue–because the home is built indoors, there’s no concern about weather-related damage or delays.
+In addition, factory construction makes weather a non-issue.
+Because the home is built indoors, there’s no concern about weather-related damage or delays.
 Finally, modular homes are less expensive than site-built homes because volume discounts on materials and automated processes keep prices down.
-A National Association of Homebuilders comparison found the average construction cost of a modular to be about 11 percent less than that of a site-built home.
+A National Association of Homebuilders comparison found the average construction cost of a modular to be about 11% less than that of a site-built home.

 The time it takes to build a modular depends on the size and style, but a general guideline for factory work completion is one to two months.
-According to the National Association of Home Builders Research Center, modular homes are delivered to the home site 70 to 90 percent complete.
+According to the National Association of Home Builders Research Center, modular homes are delivered to the home site 70-90% complete.
 It takes just days for a local contractor and finish crew to assemble the home and make it move-in ready.